samber/prometheus-query-js/README.md

 npm run test
 ```

+## 🔐 Security advisory

+If you open a Prometheus instance on Internet, it would be a good idea to block some routes.

+Start by blocking /api/v1/admin.
+I'm pretty sure allowing only /api/v1/query and /api/v1/query_range will match your needs.

+Also don't use Prometheus as a multitenant timeseries database!

+At your own risk... 😘

 ## 🤝 Contributing

 The Prometheus Query client is open source and contributions from community (you!) are welcomed.